 Homeopathy is based on the principle that "like cures like."
 Homeopathic remedies consist of highly diluted substances that in larger doses would produce the symptoms being treated.
 The remedies are intended to stimulate the body's natural healing responses.

 Whole medical systems offer a different perspective from conventional Western medicine, with a focus on stimulating the body's own healing ability and taking a holistic approach to health.
-While research on these systems is limited, some studies have shown promising results for certain therapies and conditions.
+While research on these systems varies in quality and scope, some individual therapies — such as acupuncture for pain and yoga for stress — have shown meaningful results in clinical studies.

 If you're considering trying a whole medical system, it's important to talk to your healthcare provider first to discuss whether it's right for you.
 Look for a qualified practitioner and be sure to inform them about any other treatments you're receiving.
 With the guidance of trained professionals, whole medical systems may offer a complementary approach to your health and well-being.